Chocolate Chip Baked Oats

 Top tips

-• Double the recipe for a great meal prep breakfast you can enjoy all week long!
+• Double the recipe for easy meal prep so you have breakfast ready all week.

 White plate with chocolate chip baked oatmeal on top.